BenSheridanEdwards/CV/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+## Experience

+**WorksHub** (Oct 2018 to Oct 2019)
+*Talent Manager for JavaScript Works*
+- Recruited JavaScript, Scala, and DevOps engineers across Europe.
+- Worked with a in-house development team to build features of our AI-driven online job platform.
+- Attended product meetings and gave feedback on user experiences.
+- Learned JavaScript in order to better understand technical test feedback (and ended up loving coding in the process)

+**FMCG Executive** (September 2016 to August 2018)
+*Senior Recruitment Consultant*
+- Lead a team of 4 Recruiters in London.
+- Mentored and trained graduates to consultant level.
+- Headed up business development
+- Held strategy meetings and gave presentations to Managing Directors.

 ## Education

 #### Makers Academy (Oct 2019 to Feb 2020)